TPP protests show confusion over deal

 But what is clear is that in the time between yesterday's signing and the ratification of the deal, a much better public awareness campaign is needed, because an information void is often filled with fear and misunderstanding.

-Next story in Political: Parties divided over PM's Waitangi no-show
+Next story in Politics: Parties divided over PM's Waitangi no-show

 Joining the discussion couldn’t be easier.
 Simply sign up using your existing Facebook or Twitter account or create a new login.
 And make sure to read the rules.
 Here is a list of other stories that have comments.